How to Get Equity Out of Your Home Without Refinancing

 4. Apply with a Lender

 Shop around and compare offers.
-Look at interest rates, fees, repayment terms, and how each product would affect your monthly cash flow.
+Look at interest rates, fees, repayment terms, and how each option would affect your monthly cash flow.
+Don’t hesitate to negotiate on origination fees or closing costs.
+Have your documentation ready — income statements, tax returns, and asset details — to streamline the process.

 The Bottom Line